Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 ## Our Skills, Capabilities and Stakeholders

+### Skills

-**Skills**: To ensure the success of the project, we need to master key skills, including **technological innovation** to optimize product performance, **channel development** to expand the market, **marketing** to enhance brand influence, **financial management** to ensure proper use of funds, **factory operations** to guarantee production efficiency, **human resource management** to build an efficient team, **public relations** to maintain the company's image, and **data analysis** to guide strategic decisions.
+To ensure the success of the project, we need to master key skills, including **technological innovation** to optimize product performance, **channel development** to expand the market, **marketing** to enhance brand influence, **financial management** to ensure proper use of funds, **factory operations** to guarantee production efficiency, **human resource management** to build an efficient team, **public relations** to maintain the company's image, and **data analysis** to guide strategic decisions.
 Together, these skills will drive the development of the project and strengthen its market competitiveness.

+### Capability

-**Capability**: Our team needs excellent **communication and collaboration** skills to ensure smooth information flow and teamwork. **Presentation skills** are crucial for conveying the project's vision and attracting support.
+Our team needs excellent **communication and collaboration** skills to ensure smooth information flow and teamwork. **Presentation skills** are crucial for conveying the project's vision and attracting support.
 Strong **analytical and decision-making abilities** are essential for solving complex problems and seizing opportunities.
 A **responsible attitude** and **good reputation** are vital for gaining the trust and support of stakeholders and ensuring the project's smooth progression.
 These core capabilities will collectively drive the success and sustainable development of the project.

 Furthermore, our product has strong competitiveness.
 See [Swot Analysis](#figx).